In Kentucky, applicants looking to earn their GED diploma have the option to do so online or at an official GED testing center.

 Over the past years, the Kentucky economy has added more than 3,100 new jobs annually in the sectors of Healthcare, Education, and Finance.
 Most of these new jobs are at the entry level but require applicants to have at least a secondary education credential (HS or GED diploma).

-KY Skill U And GED Plus
+KY Skill U and GED Plus

-Kentucky Adult Education has a new name: Kentucky Skills U. Colleges operating within the KY Community & Technical College System (KCTCS) offer motivated students that never finished high school and also don’t have a GED the opportunity to earn a college degree and the GED diploma at the same time.
+Kentucky Adult Education has a new name: Kentucky Skills U. Colleges operating within the KY Community & Technical College System (KCTCS) offer motivated students who never finished high school and also don’t have a GED the opportunity to earn a college degree and the GED diploma at the same time.

 In the modern-day economy, practically all entry-level jobs require some post-secondary education, but there are still more than 1 million Kentucky residents that have an insufficient literacy level, while nearly 1 in 5 adult Kentuckians 25 and up have no secondary education diploma.